Last Updated on November 1, 2022

 Make your way to the polling both.

-In front of you, on the table in the booth, you will find a tray of white ballot slips with party identification details on them - the authorized representative letters or party identification.
+In the polling booth, in front of you, on the table, you will find a tray of white ballot slips with party identification details on them – the authorized representative letters or party identification.
 The party identification includes a one, two, three or four letter sequence for each political party participating in the election round.
-Make sure you familiarize yourself with your chosen party's authorized representative letters.
+Make sure you familiarize yourself with your chosen party’s authorized representative letters.
 Each ballot slip also has the full name of the party printed below the authorized representative letters.

 Choose the relevant slip for the party you wish to vote for, put the slip the envelope, seal it and place the envelope into the official blue ballot box.
 Go back to the main table where the Sadranim are sitting and get your Teudat Zehut or other ID document back.